This page shows how to create an admin workstation that you can use to create GKE on-prem clusters.

 String.
 The name of your vSphere cluster.
 For example:

 String.
 The name of the vSphere network where you want to create your admin workstation.
-For example:

 String.
 If you are using a non-default resource pool, provide the name of your vSphere resource pool.
 For example:

 If you are using the default resource pool, provide the following value: